 - There is a legal requirement to have commercial vehicle insurance for your business.

-According to Tom Santamorena, Abe Insurance:
+According to insurance broker Tom Santamorena of Abe Insurance:

 “There are many situations where you may be held liable for the actions of your employees while they are driving their own vehicles.
 You should be aware of what these situations may mean to your business financially.
 If an employee has an accident under any of these possible situations, then your business could be held accountable and you could be sued for damages.”

-According to Tom, you may need commercial vehicle insurance if you answer yes to any of these questions:
+Santamorena says you may need commercial vehicle insurance if you answer yes to any of these questions: